-If we grow to over \$10 billion in total consolidated assets, we will become subject to increased regulation.
+As a banking organization with over \$10 billion in total consolidated assets, we are subject to increased regulation.

 Federal law imposes heightened requirements on bank holding companies and depository institutions that exceed \$10 billion in total consolidated assets.
 An insured depository institution with \$10 billion or more in total assets is subject to supervision, examination, and enforcement with respect to consumer protection laws by the CFPB.
-Under its current policies, the CFPB will assert jurisdiction in the first quarter after the insured depository institution's call reports show total consolidated assets of \$10 billion or more for four consecutive quarters.
 Additionally, other regulatory requirements apply to insured depository institution holding companies and insured depository institutions with \$10 billion or more in total consolidated assets, including the Volcker Rule, management interlocks requirements and inability to comply with capital requirements through the CBLR framework.
-Further, deposit insurance assessment rates are calculated differently, and may be higher, for insured depository institutions with \$10 billion or more in total consolidated assets
+Further, deposit insurance assessment rates are calculated differently, and may be higher, for insured depository institutions with \$10 billion or more in total consolidated assets.

 Debit card interchange fee restrictions set forth in section 1075 of the Dodd-Frank Act, known as the Durbin Amendment, as implemented by regulations of the Federal Reserve, cap the maximum debit interchange fee that an issuer may receive per transaction at the sum of 21 cents plus five basis points.
 An issuer that adopts certain fraud prevention procedures may charge an additional one cent per transaction.
-Debit card issuers with less than \$10 billion in total consolidated assets, currently including the Bank, are exempt from these interchange fee restrictions.
+Debit card issuers with less than \$10 billion in total consolidated assets are exempt from these interchange fee restrictions.
 The exemption for small issuers ceases to apply as of July 1 of the year following the calendar year in which the issuer has total consolidated assets of \$10 billion or more at year-end.